 What is the difference between RDP and VPS

-RDP and VPS are both acronyms in relation to the server industry.
+RDP and VPS are both acronyms in relation to the web hosting & server industry.
 RDP stands for Remote Desktop Protocol while VPS stands for Virtual Private Server.
 We will see that the 2 terms do have a connection but they aren’t to be confused.
 Throughout this article, we will define both terms and we will then cover the difference between the RDP and the VPS and more importantly why they are sometimes meddled with.

 What is a VPS?